How To Freeze Cookie Dough

 This post may contain affiliate links.
 See our disclosure policy.

-Honestly, there are advantages to both.
-I personally like a warm, chewy cookie out of the oven but sometimes it’s nice to go to the freezer and grab a quick cookie that is already made.
-Pre-baked cookies tend to get a little dry after freezing and lose a little of the flavor because they aren’t baked fresh.
-Pre-baking and freezing is great for camping trips or picnics because you can grab what you want and not have to worry about baking beforehand.
-Plus, they stay together better than fresh-baked cookies when packed in a tote, ice box or cooler.
+• Frozen cookies – Freezing baked cookies that are frozen tend to get a little dry after freezing and lose a little of the flavor because they aren’t baked fresh.
+Pre-baking and freezing are great for camping trips or picnics because you can grab what you want and not have to worry about baking beforehand.
+Plus, they stay together better than fresh-baked cookies when packed in a tote, ice box, or cooler.

 2. Press the dough down gently onto the baking sheet while the cookie dough is still in the scoop to make a flat side.
 Then lift the scoop away from the dough.
-It’s ok if it’s not perfect, the less you mess with it the better.
+It’s okay if it’s not perfect, the less you mess with it the better.

 3. Put the scoops very close together, as long as they aren’t touching you are fine.
 You want to be able to fit as much as you can on the baking sheet.

-1. Using a cookie scoop (for uniformity) scoop up dough and roll into a ball with your hands.
+1. Using a cookie scoop (for uniformity) scoop up dough and roll it into a ball with your hands.

 2. Place dough balls on a parchment-lined baking sheet (make sure they aren’t touching) and freeze for 2-3 hours.

-3. Once frozen, place in a plastic freezer bag, pressing out as much air as you can before sealing or freezer safe, airtight container.
+3. Once frozen, place in a plastic freezer bag, pressing out as much air as you can before sealing or freezer-safe, airtight container.

 This method works well when you don’t have the patience or time to scoop out and pre-freeze before storing long-term.
-This method also works great for when you want to bake up the entire amount at one time.
+This method also works great when you want to bake up the entire amount at one time.
 It’s not my favorite because it makes it a little more difficult to portion out the exact amount of cookies you want.

-1. Lay out a piece of parchment paper (or wax paper)
+1. Lay out a piece of parchment paper or wax paper.

-2. Get 2-3 handfuls of dough (or as much as you would like) and form it into a log shape
+2. Get 2-3 handfuls of dough or as much as you would like and form it into a log shape.

-3. Wrap the dough up in the parchment paper, sealing the ends as much as you can so no dough is exposed
+3. Wrap the dough up in the parchment paper, sealing the ends as much as you can so no dough is exposed.

-4. Wrap in plastic wrap and place in a Ziplock freezer bag (it may seem like overkill but this all helps with freshness and preventing freezer burn)
+4. Wrap in plastic wrap and place in a Ziplock freezer bag.
+It may seem like overkill but this all helps with freshness and preventing freezer burn.

 5. Place as many loaves of dough as you would like in the freezer bag, seal, and freeze well.